hashicorp/design-system/website/docs/components/side-nav/partials/code/how-to-use.md

 #### `ember-a11y-refocus`

-By default the component uses the [ember-a11y-refocus](https://github.com/ember-a11y/ember-a11y-refocus) addon to provide a "navigator narrator" and a "Skip Link" to the navigation (see [the addon documentation for details)](https://github.com/ember-a11y/ember-a11y-refocus#what-this-addon-does).
+By default, the component uses the [ember-a11y-refocus](https://github.com/ember-a11y/ember-a11y-refocus) addon to provide a "navigator narrator" and a "Skip Link" to the navigation (see [the addon documentation for details)](https://github.com/ember-a11y/ember-a11y-refocus#what-this-addon-does).

+!!!
+Critical

+**Notice**

+The addon introduces a refocusing behavior **on route changes** that may interfere with the hosting application (eg. unfocusing an active element).
+For details on how to control this behavior, see the section about [customizing the definition of a route change](https://github.com/ember-a11y/ember-a11y-refocus#customizing-the-definition-of-a-route-change).

+!!!

 This functionality can be disabled using the `@hasA11yRefocus=\{{false}}` argument, if that is necessary.